Medical laboratory assistant

 MLA's also deal with all sample queries and give low level advice to clinical staff on sample acceptance and correct sampling method.
 They may also do minor upkeep on the pre-analytical systems as well as further upkeep on some point of care analysers — depending on the laboratory in which they are based.

+History

+In the United States, the profession began in the 1950s due to a shortage of medical technologists in rural areas and physician owned laboratories.
+MLA positions were more prevalent prior to laboratory automation, but have made a comeback due to the ongoing laboratory staffing shortage.

 Requirements

 Requirements for a position of medical laboratory assistant vary from state to state, but they are generally as follows: